codatio/codat-docs/docs/using-the-api/push.md

 ## Monitor the status of your operation

-Since your asynchronous operation will initially be in a `Pending` status, you may wish to have a process that will provide an update on a final `Success` or `Failed` state.
-This lets you communicate the outcome of the operation to the user, or take further action in case of failures.
+Your asynchronous operation will initially be in a `Pending` status.
+You can track an update on the final `Success` or `Failed` state to communicate the outcome of the operation to the user, or take further action in case of failures.

 We recommend listening to our webhooks for this purpose.

-In the **Monitor > Alerting rules > Create new rule** [view](https://app.codat.io/monitor/rules) of the Codat Portal, create a subscription to the "Push operation status has changed" rule type.
+In the **Monitor > Alerting rules > Create new rule** [view](https://app.codat.io/monitor/rules) of the Codat Portal, create a subscription to the _Push operation status has changed_ rule type.
 You can review detailed instructions in our documentation for [subscribing to rules](/introduction/webhooks/core-rules-create) and receiving webhooks as [email alerts](/introduction/webhooks/receive-webhooks-as-email-alerts).

 :::info Polling for status